aquilax/tripcode/README.md

 Tripcode generation library for golang.

-Based on code from http://avimedia.livejournal.com/1583.html
+Based on code from http://avimedia.livejournal.com/1583.html and https://github.com/KenanY/tripcode